Human rights in the United Kingdom: Ratification

-There was reluctant support for the Convention back in the UK where Attlee's Labour government were in power.
+There was reluctant support for the Convention back in the UK where Attlee's Labour government was in office.
 The Lord Chancellor Jowitt, the Colonial Secretary Griffiths and the Chancellor Sir Stafford Cripps disapproved of ratification on the basis of the loss of sovereignty that would result.
 Jowitt also saw a threat to the domestic system of common law and the risk in allowing judgments to be made by an unknown foreign court.
 He nevertheless believed that ratification was necessary from a political point of view as a refusal would be, in his view, difficult to justify at home and abroad.

 Political pressure aside, the overall government view was that the Convention was only aimed at preventing a totalitarian takeover and not human rights issues within a functioning democracy.
 In essence, it was thought that Britain had little to lose from ratification but rejection could risk some loss of face in Europe.
 The Convention had more support among Conservative party politicians, in particular Winston Churchill who believed that it could help unify Europe on the basis of the rule of law.

 The UK became the first state to deposit its instrument of ratification of the Convention on 8 March 1951, with the Convention taking effect on 3 September 1953 after the tenth ratification was deposited.
 No legislation was introduced and no steps were taken to give effect to the Convention's rights in domestic law until the passing of the Human Rights Act 1998.